fumoboy007/swift-evolution/visions/marketing-swift-to-a-wider-audience.md

 ### Measuring Adoption

-It is tricky to measure adoption accurately without access to the download statistics of each programming language.
+It is tricky to measure adoption accurately without access to the detailed download statistics of each programming language.
 As a proxy, let us look at adoption of Swift for server-side programming since that is currently the most popular area where Swift is used outside of the Apple community.

 How do we measure adoption for server-side programming?
 A rough metric could be the popularity of foundational open-source packages for each programming language.
 For example, we could look at the popularity of a web services framework like [Vapor](https://github.com/vapor/vapor/) compared to similar packages in other languages.
 We should choose a package that is unlikely to have overlap with the Apple community—the community we want to exclude from the metric.